 One or two Saturdays each month, we offer Mini-Lessons.
 These are 30 minute sessions where we introduce and explain a technique, go over the main choices you will need to make when implementing that technique, and then you get to practice it.
 We provide brief instruction, a handout, the materials and tools.
-Most are free, but some require a materials fee between $3.00 and $5.00.
+Most require a materials fee between $2.00 and $5.00.

 CURRENT MINI-LESSONS OFFERED:

 1. Making Simple and Coiled Wire Loop (free)